 Q: Tell us about your studio setup.

 A: I've got a Fender P-Bass & Tele, Gibson Les Paul Traditional, Martin acoustic gtr, a couple Fender amps & a MIDI keyboard running to my computer with a UAD Apollo Twin interface.
 For the two inputs on the Twin, I have a Millennia HV-35p and Warm Audio WA12 outboard pres.
-I have a small mic locker that consists of: AEA R92, Audio-Technica AT4047, Telefunken M80, Lewitt LCT340s, and the Shure SM57.
-I usually record in my friend's studio, the church I attend, or my apartment so my collection fits my needs well.
-I do all of my recording & mixing in Pro Tools 11 as that is the DAW I learned the most.
+I have a small mic locker that consists of: AEA R92, Audio-Technica AT4047, Telefunken M80s, Lewitt LCT340s, and the Shure SM57.
+I have access to a fully equipped professional studio on top of my own collection.
+I do all of my recording & mixing in Pro Tools 11.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?